Award of Garden Merit: Similar awards

 The award should not be confused with the Royal Horticulture Society's Award of Merit (AM), given to plants deemed "of great merit for exhibition" i.e. for show, not garden, plants.

 Since 1989, France has had similar awards called the Mérites de Courson, but these are drawn from a limited number of plants submitted by nurserymen to juries at the twice-yearly Journées des Plantes de Courson and awards are based solely on the opinions of the jury members as to the plants' likely performance in French gardens, rather than on extensive trials.

 All-America Selections is an independent non-profit organization that tests new, never-before-sold varieties for the home gardener.

 Plants of Merit are plants selected for their outstanding quality and dependable performance for the lower Midwest United States.

 Reviews

-The Award of Garden Merit was reviewed in 1992, to increase its usefulness and prestige.
-Field trial results gained weight in the assessments and existing AGM plants were reviewed in the light of more recent experience.
-The AGMs were to be reviewed at 10 year intervals from 1992, but this frequency has been increased to annually.
+The RHS Recommended: Award of Garden Merit was reviewed in 1992, to increase its usefulness and prestige.
+Field trial results gained weight in the assessments and existing award-winning plants were reviewed in the light of more recent experience.
+The awards were to be reviewed at 10 year intervals from 1992, but this frequency has been increased to annually.
 The 2012/13 review, with advice from experts such as Royal Horticultural Society's plant committees, specialist societies, Plant Heritage National Collection holders and others, resulted in many changes.
 Nearly 1,900 plants lost their merit awards and more than 1,400 plants gained awards; the list included 7,073 plants after the review.